lex-node/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch is used to track the "match" info for a given Route. match info includes the URL and path for the Route.

 2. How would you explain form validation to someone who has never programmed before?

+form validation checks that the input you provided for a form meets the necessary requirements--such as a minimum length for a password, or email format for an email field.

 3. In 1-2 sentences, define end to end testing.

+end to end testing tests an "application flow" from start to finish, from the user's perspective.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.